yuyang16101066/anedl/README.md

 - ImageNet-30

 ### Acknowledgement
-This repository depends a lot on [Pytorch-FixMatch](https://github.com/kekmodel/FixMatch-pytorch) for FixMatch implementation, and [CSI](https://github.com/alinlab/CSI) for anomaly detection evaluation.
+This repository depends a lot on [OpenMatch](https://github.com/VisionLearningGroup/OP_Match) implementation.
- Thanks for sharing the great code bases!
+ Thanks for sharing the great code base!

 ### Reference
-This repository is contributed by [Kuniaki Saito](http://cs-people.bu.edu/keisaito/).
 If you consider using this code or its derivatives, please consider citing:

 ```
-@article{saito2021openmatch,
-  title={OpenMatch: Open-set Consistency Regularization for Semi-supervised Learning with Outliers},
-  author={Saito, Kuniaki and Kim, Donghyun and Saenko, Kate},
+@article{yu2023adaptive,
+  title={Adaptive Negative Evidential Deep Learning for Open-set Semi-supervised Learning},
+  author={Yu, Yang and Deng, Danruo and Liu, Furui and Jin, Yueming and Dou, Qi and Chen, Guangyong and Heng, Pheng-Ann},
-  journal={arXiv preprint arXiv:2105.14148},
+  journal={arXiv preprint arXiv:2303.12091},
-  year={2021}
+  year={2023}
 }
 ```

-# anedl